dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/start-mvc.md

 * Make code changes.
 * Save the file.
-* Refresh the browser and see the code changes.
+* Quickly refresh the browser and see the code changes.

-Many developers prefer to use non-debug mode to quickly view changes.

   ![Home or Index page](start-mvc/_static/home50-port5001.png)